msy2008/p2pool-n/README.md

 You'll also need to install and run your bitcoind or altcoind of choice, and edit ~/.bitcoin/bitcoin.conf (or the corresponding file for litecoin or whatever other coin you intend to mine) with your bitcoind's RPC username and password.
 Launch your bitcoind or altcoind, and after it has finished downloading blocks and syncing, go to your p2pool directory and run

-Take Infinitecoin as an example: Create a file named infinitecoin.conf
+Taking Infinitecoin as an example: Create a file named infinitecoin.conf and edit the following content.

     server=1